Depression

 Given this overlap, it can be genuinely hard to distinguish them — even for mental health professionals.
 But there are meaningful differences that help clarify what someone is experiencing.

-Key Differences Between Grief and Depression
+Key Differences Between Grief and Depression and Grief Vs Depression

 1. Grief is tied to a specific loss; depression often isn’t